PB08/sqlalchemy-challenge/README.md

   * Home page.

-  * List all routes that are available.
+  * Listed all routes that are available.

 * `/api/v1.0/precipitation`